Syncfusion AI Assistant

 The Grid provides comprehensive methods for programmatic row styling and manipulation:

-1. getRowByIndex: Returns HTML element of a row at the specified index
+getRowByIndex Returns the HTML element of a row at the specified index.
+This method applies custom styles to a specific row.

-The following example demonstrates method-based row styling using getRowByIndex within the dataBound event:
+The following example demonstrates customizing the appearance of the row using the getRowByIndex method inside the dataBound event of the grid.

 import { Component, OnInit, ViewChild } from '@angular/core';